sigau/easy_irods_commands/README.md

 ```

 ### IRM : REMOVE DATA FROM IRODS
+When you no longer need a data on irods or you need to make some place you can remove them by using *irm*.
+This command take as argument the type of the irods data you want to remove and then with the autocompletion you can choose which data you want to remove.
+You can use "*" to remove several irods objects.

 ```
+### REMOVE ALL THE ".r" file from the "MY_project" irods folder
+$ ils ./MY_PROJECT/
+/lbbeZone/home/gdebaecker/MY_PROJECT:
+  file_bis_2.r
+  file_bis_3.r
+  file_bis_4.r
+  file_bis_5.r
+  file_bis.r
+  file.fasta
+  file.fastq
+  C- /lbbeZone/home/gdebaecker/MY_PROJECT/PROJECT_2

+./easicmd.py irm -f
+you can use * as wildcard
+ifolder (empty = /zone/home/user ): /lbbeZone/home/gdebaecker/MY_PROJECT
+irods file (tap tab) :*.r

+$ ils ./MY_PROJECT/
+/lbbeZone/home/gdebaecker/MY_PROJECT:
+  file.fasta
+  file.fastq
+  C- /lbbeZone/home/gdebaecker/MY_PROJECT/PROJECT_2

+REMOVE THE "MY_PROJECT" irods folder
+$ ils
+/lbbeZone/home/gdebaecker:
+  C- /lbbeZone/home/gdebaecker/irods_test
+  C- /lbbeZone/home/gdebaecker/MY_PROJECT
+  C- /lbbeZone/home/gdebaecker/NeGa
+  C- /lbbeZone/home/gdebaecker/sr_aselus

+$ ./easicmd.py irm -C
+you can use * as wildcard
+ifolder (empty = /zone/home/user ): /lbbeZone/home/gdebaecker/MY_PROJECT

+$ ils
+/lbbeZone/home/gdebaecker:
+  C- /lbbeZone/home/gdebaecker/irods_test
+  C- /lbbeZone/home/gdebaecker/NeGa
+  C- /lbbeZone/home/gdebaecker/sr_aselus
 ```

 ### ADD_META : ADD METADATA ASSOCIATED WITH AN OBJECT ON IRODS